weltliteratur/blog/_posts/2016-04-25-Wikidata-Meets-World-Literature.markdown

 Did it work for you?

-By the way, changing the object criteria from 'book to 'literary work' (wd:Q7725634) returns a different result, that includes books of the Bible (that are not classified as 'instance of book').
+By the way, changing the object criteria from 'book' to 'literary work' (wd:Q7725634) returns a different result, that includes books of the Bible (that are not classified as 'instance of book').
 Running it without the author, also yields a slightly different result, as there are a few works without an author that are very widely translated (like, for example, today's winner, "One Thousand and One Nights").

 The query that yielded the above ranking was run today (April 25, 2016) at 08:25 CEST.
 If you save the results of your query (which can be done directly in Wikidata's Query Service) and compare it to the same query conducted at a later date, you would have a useful rudiment for the analysis of how certain works gain or lose importance in the Wikipedian universe.
 Something we might come back to later.
+Until then, happy SPARQL'ing!